marcelomijas/econometrics-cheatsheet/README.md

 :globe_with_meridians: Do you want to translate any of these cheat sheets to your language?
 Open an issue and I will provide instructions.

+:computer: Do you use R?
+Check out [*Applied Econometrics with R*](https://www.zeileis.org/teaching/AER/) by Kleiber, Christian, and Achim Zeileis!

 ## Frequently Asked Questions (FAQ)

 ### What does $\mathrm{resid}$ $x_j$ mean?